 ●Laboratory diagnostic tools consist of urinalysis (either by microscopy or by dipstick) and urine culture with susceptibility data.
 Imaging studies are not routinely required for diagnosis of acute uncomplicated pyelonephritis but can be helpful in certain circumstances.
 (See 'Diagnosis' above.)

 ●For treatment of acute uncomplicated cystitis in women, we suggest nitrofurantoin (100 mg orally twice daily for five days), trimethoprim-sulfamethoxazole (TMP-SMX; one double strength tablet [160/800 mg] twice daily for three days), fosfomycin (3 grams single dose), or pivmecillinam (400 mg orally twice daily for three to seven days) (Grade 2B).
 TMP-SMX should be avoided if the prevalence of resistance is known to exceed 20 percent or if the patient has taken TMP-SMX in the preceding three months, although its use is acceptable if the infecting strain is known to be susceptible.
 The choice between these agents should be individualized based on patient circumstances (allergy, tolerability, compliance), local community resistance prevalence, availability, and cost.
-Fluoroquinolones are reasonable alternative agents, although when possible they should be reserved for important uses other than acute cystitis.
+Beta-lactams (other than pivmecillinam) are second-line agents.
+Fluoroquinolones are also reasonable alternative agents, although when possible they should be reserved for important uses other than acute cystitis.
 (See 'Cystitis' above.)

 ●For outpatient treatment of uncomplicated pyelonephritis we suggest ciprofloxacin (500 mg orally twice daily for seven days or 1000 mg extended release once daily for seven days) or levofloxacin (750 mg orally once daily for five to seven days) (Grade 2B).
 The bioavailability and urinary penetration of fluoroquinolones with oral dosing is comparable to intravenous dosing.
 In women who have severe pyelonephritis, live in areas where the prevalence of fluoroquinolone resistance is known or suspected to exceed 10 percent, have other risk factors for fluoroquinolone resistance as described above, or cannot tolerate oral fluoroquinolone therapy, intravenous therapy with a long-acting parenteral antimicrobial such as ceftriaxone (1 gram) or an aminoglycoside (consolidated 24 hour dose) should be administered until susceptibility data are available.
 Subsequent therapy should be guided by susceptibility data.
 (See 'Pyelonephritis' above and "Dosing and administration of parenteral aminoglycosides", section on 'Gentamicin and tobramycin dosing in adults'.)